 Ice is a purified form of methamphetamine.
 Much of the ice in the US and Australia come from larger scale methamphetamine labs such as those in Mexico.
 Most small-scale methamphetamine cooks are currently using the “shake and bake” method of manufacturing powder meth, which is not as pure and is not formed into the crystals that constitute ice.

-Ice is present across the United States, the UK, Thailand and in Australia as well.
+Ice is present across the United States, the UK, Thailand and in Australia.

 Because the meth is purer in this form, it can be smoked.
 Powder meth can be ingested or dissolved and injected.
 Ice will look like shards of glass, either clear or dirty-looking.
 The person who has been abusing ice may leave small glass pipes around or small plastic bags that contained the crystals.

 Ice is a strong stimulant.
-The user is likely to manifest euphoria, excitement and a sense of well-being that can last from an hour to a full day.
-He will seem alert and confident.
-His energy will be high and can last as long as the ice supplies last.
+The user is likely to manifest euphoria, excitement and a sense of well-being that can last from an hour to a full day, and they will seem alert and confident.
+Their energy will be high and can last as long as the ice supplies last.

-But he (or she) is likely to also have high blood pressure and sleeping problems.
-The ice user will be inclined to skip meals for as long as he is high from the meth and so will lose weight.
-When the ice wears off, he is likely to feel depressed and anxious.
+But they are likely to also have high blood pressure and sleeping problems.
+The ice user will be inclined to skip meals for as long as they are high from the meth and so will lose weight.
+When the ice wears off, they are likely to feel depressed and anxious.

 When meth in the form of ice is smoked, it takes effect within just a few seconds.
 It may be hours before a meth user needs to smoke more, as opposed to a cocaine or crack user who may disappear more frequently to continue their intoxication.

 A person smoking ice may continue their high for days, never sleeping, eating little or nothing.
-If the drug runs out, the person is likely to crash, sleep very long hours, be very hungry, anxious and depressed.
+If the drug runs out, the person is likely to crash and sleep very long hours, and they may also be very hungry, anxious and depressed.

 Ice and Crime